100 mm anti-tank gun T-12: MT-LB-12 (Ukraine)

 In August 2022, videos of a Ukrainian T-12 mounted on top of an MT-LB began to circulate online.
-While the combination was widely reported as mounting an MT-12, these same publications consistently showed photographs of a T-12 being mounted.
-The conversion was done by local infantrymen.
-A hydraulic stabilization or recoil-compensation mechanism is visibly mounted to the rear of the gun.
+This first video showed a combination which had a hydraulic stabilization mechanism behind its tracks.
+The conversion had been done by local infantrymen.
+It was soon followed by a second combination which did not have a hydraulic stabilization mechanism behind its tracks.